EBI-Metagenomics/notebooks/README.md

 When you're finished editing, use normal `git add` and `git commit` to contribute your changes.

-For info, "jovyan" is always the user for these Jupyter Docker images.
-Jovyan as in jovian (a being from the planet Jupiter), but from Jupyter!

 #### Guidance for authoring notebooks